What is an international bank account number (IBAN)?

 Country code: Each country that participates in the IBAN system has its own country code.

-Check digit code: This code allows the sending bank to perform a sanity check on the IBAN and ensure it contains no errors.
+Check digit code: This code is assigned by the bank or financial institution where you hold your account.
+This code allows the sending bank to perform a sanity check on the IBAN and ensure it contains no errors.

-Bank identifier code: This code identifies the bank or financial institution where the account is held.
+Bank identifier code: This code identifies the bank or financial institution where you hold your account.

-Branch code: Also known as a sort code, this code identifies the bank and branch where the account is held.
+Branch code: Also known as a sort code, this code identifies the bank and branch where you hold your account.

-Account number: This code identifies the individual bank account, and is unique to each account.
+Account number: This code identifies your individual bank account, and is unique to your account.

 The IBAN format is the same across countries, although the length of the alphanumeric characters vary for each country.
 Here is an example of what a UK IBAN looks like: